sciai-lab/lab-webpage/index.md

 Predicting molecular properties is important for a huge range of problems, from biochemistry to drug development.

 The most universal approach to such predictions relies on quantum mechanics.
 We aim to dramatically speed up these quantum calculations using machine learning methods that respect the fundamental symmetries of the problem.
-For our latest work in density functional theory, see HERE.

 {%
   include button.html
   link="research"
-  text="Check out KineticNet"
-  icon="fa-solid fa-arrow-right"
+  text="Our latest in Density Functional Theory" icon="fa-solid fa-arrow-right" flip=true
-  flip=true
   style="bare"